Atlamillias/DearPyPixl/README.md

 ## The `Item` Object
 All objects representing an item(s) in DearPyGui are descendants of the [`Item`](https://github.com/Atlamillias/dearpypixl/blob/384f064e1ce328e860717db85c2984325718d76d/dearpypixl/components/item.py#L175) abstract class.
-It has several methods for setting and fetching various data regarding the object's state, configuration, specific parents, etc. An item's configuration are also bound as attributes, and can be fetched and set with ease.
+It has several methods for setting and fetching various data regarding `Item` instances or the item type.
+Most item data is sorted into three categories:

+* **configuration**: Editable attributes that are used internally to manage the item.
+* **information**: Data that is unique to the item and is either read-only (like the `tag` attribute), or not as freely editable as "configuration" (such as `parent`).
+This data rarely changes.
+* **state**: Read-only data regarding an item's condition.
+Can update frequently.

+The data sorted into these categories can vary per item type, and can contain different information than DearPyGui's `get_item_configuration/info/state` functions.
+For example, the return of `get_item_configuration` may contain a key-value pair that cannot be passed to `configure_item` without raising an error.
+In DearPyPixl, data such as this would be categorized as "information" instead.
+Another example is that the return of `get_item_state` includes `pos` (if applicable for the item, like a button) despite being an accepted parameter for `configure_item`.
+DearPyPixl categorizes `pos` as "configuration" and is included in the return of an item's `configuration` method, not the `state` method.

 ```python
 from dearpypixl import Application